Armstrm6/DesktopApplicationTemplate/README.md

 ### Templates and samples

 - **Template:** `Templates/ServicePluginTemplate` publishes a `dotnet new codex-serviceplugin` template that scaffolds a plug-in project with descriptor, runtime factory, manifest, and packaging imports.
 Install it locally with `dotnet new install Templates/ServicePluginTemplate` and scaffold new plug-ins under a folder where `..\..\ServicePlugin.Packaging` resolves to the repository root.
 - **Samples:** `Samples/TcpRelayPlugin` and `Samples/HttpRelayPlugin` demonstrate packaging descriptor-based services.
-Both projects import `ServicePlugin.Packaging`, emit archives during CI, and exercise descriptor metadata in tests.
+Both projects import `ServicePlugin.Packaging`, emit archives during CI, and exercise descriptor metadata during packaging validation.
 - **Verification:** Follow `Codex/docs/PluginVerificationChecklist.md` to confirm import flows, descriptor rendering, and persistence migrations prior to distributing new packages.

 ## Testing services locally